patmood/programming-challenges/fibonacci/README.md

 # Fibonacci!

-Someone asked me to describe how to code a fibonacci sequence over the phone, so this is just some demo/practice code.
+Someone asked me to describe how to code a fibonacci sequence over the phone, so this is just some demo/practice code to refresh my memory.

 Sequence of fibonacci numbers is defined by: